cysouw/diathesis/text/c11_infinitive.md

 ### [ NP | –P ] *lassen+In­fi­ni­tiv* Reflexive impersonal+governed preposition {#sec:infinitive-lassen-reflexive-intransitive-governed}

 Intransitive verbs with a governed prepositional phrases, like *zweifeln* 'to doubt' [@next a], show an impersonal *lassen+Reflexiv* diathesis similar to the previous one.
-When the governed prepositional phrase is expressed (below with the preposition *an*), then there are various syntactic difference to 'real' intransitives.
+When the governed prepositional phrase is expressed (below with the preposition *an*), then there are various syntactic difference to real intransitives.
 First, the adverbial evaluation does not appear to be necessary anymore.
 Second, the status of the valency-simulating *es* is unclear in such examples, though my impression is that with governed prepositional phrases the pronoun *es* is left out by default [@next b].
 Whether there really is a difference in the status of *es* depending on the presence of governed prepositional phrases needs more research.

 ::: ex
 a.
 Ich zweifele an der Ernsthaftigkeit der Aussage.